Key takeaways

 - Emergency loans and your credit score

-- Emergency loan for bad credit costs
+- Emergency loan for less than ideal credit costs

 - Emergency loans with no job